 Meanwhile in Scotland…

-To further protect tenants, the Scottish Government has announced a temporary legislative change to the Private Residential Tenancy (PRT) mandatory grounds for eviction from three to six months.
+To further protect tenants, the Scottish Government has announced a temporary legislative change to the Private Residential Tenancy (PRT) making all grounds for repossession discretionary and extending the notice to leave period to six months (three months for grounds involving antisocial or criminal behaviour, or when a landlord/family member intends to move into the property).
 It has also called on the UK Government to extend the three month mortgage holiday to six months for all mortgages, including buy to let landlords.

 John Blackwood, Chief Executive of the Scottish Association of Landlords, commented: “The vast majority of landlords are already very flexible in working with tenants experiencing difficulty with rents and the law rightly says that no attempt can be made to evict anyone unless they are in rent arrears by three consecutive months.